trujilloo-mms/nx-microfrontend-poc/README.md

-Start it with `yarn run start:all`
+Start it with `nx run main:serve-mfe`